Pycord-Development/pycord/docs/api.rst

         A invite that targets an embedded application.

-        Note that your bot wont be verified if you provide users access to this
+        Note that your bot won't be verified if you provide users access to this

 .. class:: VideoQualityMode